egonw/tmp/paper.md

 BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags&nbsp;[@citesAsAuthority:bhxiv20].
 The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software
 (JOSS)&nbsp;[@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).
-Support in pandoc of CiTO annotations dates back to 2017&nbsp;[@usesMethodIn:Krewinkel2017].
+Support of CiTO annotations in the pandoc platform via extensions dates back to 2017&nbsp;[@usesMethodIn:Krewinkel2017].

 # Results